 When you perform a DML or DDL operation using the NOLOGGING or UNRECOVERABLE clause, the standby database is invalidated and may require substantial DBA administrative activities to repair.
 You can specify the SQL ALTER DATABASE or ALTER TABLESPACE statement with the FORCE LOGGING clause to override the NOLOGGING setting.
 However, this statement will not repair an already invalidated database.

-I started to see comments about NOLOGGING and Data Guard as far back as 2008 in the ask Tom column and other places.
-How Data Guard could not handle this option, and would lead to errors in the standby database, and would make the standby invalid.
+I started to see comments about NOLOGGING and Data Guard as far back as 2008 in the Ask Tom column and other forums.
+Data Guard could not handle this option, and would lead to errors in the standby database.It would make the standby database invalid.
 However, at that time it didn’t affect me, so I didn’t take note of it.

 Force logging is a new feature that was added to the logging choices for Oracle 12c.
-Before the existence of FORCE LOGGING, Oracle provided two options logging and nologging.
+Before the existence of FORCE LOGGING, Oracle provided two options: logging and nologging.
 These two options have higher precedence at the schema object level than the tablespace level; therefore, it was possible to override the logging settings at the tablespace level with nologging setting at schema object level.

 The following statement will put a tablespace in FORCE LOGGING mode: